 LAA Ref Location Site Address Size (ha) Capacity/ desired no. of dwellings Current Land Use Physical Constraints Environmental constraints Policy compliant (national and local)?
-Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities Potential impact on landscape, heritage and nature conservation Availability Conclusion Status of the site through the Site Slection Methodology R A G Reasoned justification 100497 Potford Plackstopa 0.62 10 Eastory The access read does not The site is wholly Contrary to NDDE and Zoonla statistics Proventiald improvements to this part of the Conservation Area.
-The site is The site is not Discounted at stage 1 SociAA LAA487 Retford Blackstope Lane 0.62 19 Factory The access road does not achieve highway standards.
+Assessment of suitability Appropriateness and market attractiveness Contribution to regeneration priorities botential impact on landscape, where to the conservation Availability Conclusion Status ofvthe site through the Site Slection Methodology RAG Reasoned justification LAA487 Retford Blackstope Lane 0.62 19 Factory The access road does not achieve highway standards.
 The site is wholly within Floodzone 3.
 Contrary to NPPF and BDC Core Strategy regarding development in a high risk flood area.
 Contrary to NPPF regarding paragraph 91 (promotion of healthy, inclusive and safe communities) due to the sites separation from the settlement.
 Compliance with highways policy would depend on satisfactory mitigation.
 Unsuitable for housing development.
 The site is separated from the settlement boundary and is wholly within floodzone 3b.
 Zoopla statistics indicate a steady rise in house prices in Retford over the past five years.
-This suggests Retford is a popular residential area with a bouyant housing market.
-Brownfield site.
-Potential for development to improve the appearance of the site.
-The site does not adjoin the settlement and is not well contained.
+This suggests Retford is a popular residential area with a bouyant housing market. development to improve the appearance The site does not adjoin the settlement and is not well contained.
 However, there is potential for development to improve the landscape due to the current appearance of the site.
 No nature conservation or heritage issues identified.
-The site is available The site is not suitable for housing development due to the fact that it is wholly within floodzone 3 and is separated from the settlement.Further to this, the access road does not meet highways standards.
+The site is available The site is not suitable for housing development due to the fact that it is wholly within floodzone 3 and is separated from the settlement.
+Further to this, the access road does not meet highways standards.
 It may be suitable for other uses depending on the outcome of a flood risk assessment and mitigation of highway constraints where necessary.
 Discounted at stage 1 See LAA conclusion.
 LAA490 Retford Former EPH at St Michaels View, 5-11 Hallcroft Rd, Retford DN22 7NE 0.4 20 No current land use, it used to be an Elderly People's Home As site is BF site, area may be contaminated (though considering previous usage, this unlikely).
 Site is also included in the unregistered parks and gardens area of West Retford House.
 Entrance into site is fairly limited with only one access point, junction most likely need upgrading.
 On the Westerside of the site is woodland and site is within Humberhead Levels character area Policy compliant as it would be a brownfield regeneration.
 If site accesibility is improved it would be an infill development.
 As site is in a popular location and close to services.
 Additional cost will be associated with re-development as site is a BF site.
-As it is next to conservation area, certain design features/ materials might be expected.
-Site regeneration would contribute towards the delivery of additional housing in Retford.
-Development would also align with the Council's ambition of regenerating derelict Site is bordered by the East Retford conservation area on the Souther and Western sides.
-It is also in close proximity to West Retford House which is a grade II listed building.
-Available The site is in a very attractive location close to health and leisure facilities.
+As it is next to conservation area, certain design features/ materials might be expected. housing in Retford.
+Development would also Site is bordered by the East Retford conservation area on the Souther and Western sides.
+It is also in Available The site is in a very attractive location close to health and leisure facilities.
 Any development on the site would need address the close proximity to heritage assets.
 Due to size of the land, development would be ideal for smaller scale housing schemes.
-Development of the site might be more Progression to stage 4 See Appendix B
+Development of the site might be more See Appendix B